 Be sure to put the orthophoto image files you downloaded in your custom scenery pack folder.

-Starting with WorldEditor version 1.4, adding orthophoto scenery is as simple as importing and positioning the image, customizing the rest of your airport’s features, and exporting the scenery pack.
-WorldEditor will automatically take care of any necessary image resizing, as well as the creation of image format and draped polygon files.
+Adding orthophoto scenery is as simple as importing and, if no georeferencing information is included, positioning the image, customizing the rest of your airport’s features, and exporting the scenery pack.
+WorldEditor will automatically take care of any necessary image resizing and splitting large images into smaller textures without resolution loss, as well as the creation of image format and draped polygon files.

-Note that while WED can accept images of any size and shape, some visual skewing may occur if the source image is not already to the power of 2, or basically square.
-Note also that the supported image file types are: .bmp, .dds, .jpg, .png, and .tif.
+Supported image file types are: .bmp, .dds, .jpg, .png, and .tif.
+The recommended maximum image size is up to 16,384 pixels per side.
+Note that while WED can accept images of any size and shape, some resizing or transformation may occur if the source image is not already to the power of 2, or basically square.

 To get started, open the File menu and select the Import Orthophoto option.
-Navigate to the scenery folder and select the orthophoto files that you downloaded previously.
+Note that the image file must be located inside the scenery pack’s folder as all output files created by WED will be placed in the same location.
+Navigate to this folder and select the orthophoto files you downloaded previously.
 Assuming the coordinate information in the files is correct (and that the file type includes embedded coordinates), WED will automatically place the images where they should be.

 Use the Marquee tool to select the newly inserted images, then give them a meaningful name in the hierarchy pane.

 If your image did not include coordinate information, and you need to fine-tune the placement of your images, use the vertex tool to highlight the corners of you images.
 With a corner selected, you can use the Selection tab (in the bottom right of the window) to tune its latitude or longitude coordinates, along with its other properties.
-Alternatively, you could select your image’s corners and drag them to move them.
+Alternatively, you could select your image’s corners and drag them to move them, holding the control key to preserve the aspect ratio if desired.
 This is, for obvious reasons, not nearly as accurate as putting in the exact coordinates that you want for the image.

 With the image’s position perfected, you should be able to zoom in on your runways and see the X‑Plane runway aligned (nearly) perfectly with the runway in the photo.